riehs/palindromic-pangram/README.md

 Author: Daniel Riehs

-This Java program searches for a series of words that contain all of the letters in the alphabet, and read the same backwards and forwards.
-The program would not work on any arbitrary list of words, and it makes a number of assumptions about words in the English language.
+This Java program searches for a series of words that contain all of the letters in the alphabet and reads the same backwards and forwards.
+The program will not work on any arbitrary list of words, and it makes a number of assumptions about words in the English language.

 Here is the strategy that the program uses: